MoAlyousef/floui/README.md

 - Missing controls (WebView, TableView etc).
 - Trying to do anything more involved, you'd have to use the native language of the platform.
 In Android's case, jni programming is a circle of hell of its own.
 You can however access the natively created views from Java.
 - WatchOS is not wrapped, since it doesn't use UIKit.
-- If you're only targetting apple platforms, SwiftUI is more pleasant to write and can target all apple platforms, include WatchOS and OSX.
+- If you're only targetting apple platforms, SwiftUI is more pleasant to write and can target all apple platforms, including WatchOS and OSX.
 - Too early for complex guis.
 Doesn't support fragments, multiple views, navigation.

 ## Usage